FOREX-Dollar recovers against euro as traders still eye 2015 rate hike

 * Dollar recovers against euro after two sessions of losses

-* Fed statement still has weakening effect on dollar (Adds comments, updates prices)
+* Fed statement still has weakening effect on dollar (Updates to open of U.S. trading, adds comments)

 By Sam Forgione